ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-005/Entry.md

 N/A

 ## Procyon
-Procyon is unable to decompile the class and crashes.
+Procyon crashes on attempting to decompile the class.

 #### Scoring
 Consistency: 10